Gochujang Pork Chops & Braised Potatoes

 1 tsp gochujang

-2 tbsp sugar
+2 tbsp granulated sugar

-1 tbsp rice wine (or mirin)
+1 tbsp rice wine or mirin

-1 tsp minced garlic
+1 garlic clove, minced

 3/4 cup water